ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 ## Interacting with Bento components

 Bento components have individual APIs that grant access to component actions and events.
-Access to component APIs and invoking events use the following syntax:
+Access to component APIs and invoking events use the following syntax and required for each desired component:

 ```
 await customElements.whenDefined('amp-bento-component');
+const element = document.querySelector('bento-element');
-const api = await component.getApi();
+const api = await element.getApi();
 api.callMethod();
 ```